dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 - **chore** Maintenance tasks; no production code change
 - **dependencies** Update a dependency package version

+### Make a draft

+Please convert the pull request to draft as long it is not ready for reviewing.
+As soon as the PR is ready for review click the corresponding button "Ready for review".

 ### Branch protection rules

 The main branch of each repo (usual it's the `master` branch) is protected by the following rules: